-In cases whereby newly acquired or discovered documentation, sufficient enough to alter the original decision is submitted as an appeal request beyond the expired appeal deadline (up to 12 months after the original decision is rendered), the matter may be reviewed by the Dean of Students for consideration of re-opening the case.
-If the newly acquired or discovered documentation was not accessible during the original appeal deadline, then the Dean of Students may conduct an initial review of the newly submitted appeal form and remand the case to the original hearing body for re-opening of the hearing to allow reconsideration of the original determination and/or sanction(s).
+In cases where newly acquired or discovered documentation, sufficient enough to alter the original decision is submitted as an appeal request beyond the expired appeal deadline (up to 12 months after the original decision is rendered), the matter may be reviewed by the Vice President of Student Development or designee for consideration of re-opening the case.
+If the newly acquired or discovered documentation was not accessible during the original appeal deadline, then the Vice President of Student Development or designee may conduct an initial review of the newly submitted appeal form and remand the case to the original hearing body for re-opening of the hearing to allow reconsideration of the original determination and/or sanction(s).
 If the newly acquired or discovered documentation is not sufficient enough to alter the original decision, the appeal request may be denied.

-Appeal requests that DO NOT involve suspension, expulsion, temporary suspension, rescission of credits, or degree revocation are heard by the hearing body designated by the Vice President for Student Development.
-Appeal requests that DO involve suspension, temporary suspension, expulsion, degree revocation, or rescission of credit are heard by the Student Conduct Committee.
+Appeal requests that DO NOT involve suspension, expulsion, or temporary suspension, are heard by the hearing body designated by the Vice President for Student Development.
+Appeal requests that DO involve suspension, temporary suspension, or expulsion, are heard by the Student Conduct Committee.